“So why can’t you stay

 There are many things that make a house a home — the irresistible smell of a mother’s cooking; the warmth of one’s quilt in the early hours of the morning; the comforting sight of a loved one sleeping contentedly on the sofa in front of the softly murmuring TV… But nothing quite makes a house a home as sitting together at the same table around a warm home-cooked meal, in the company of absolutely wonderful people, with the sound of animated voices and laughter filling the atmosphere.

 This act of communal consumption accompanied by engaging conversations makes dining together always a recipe for success when it comes to bonding with strangers, friends, family, or even fiends.
 Anthropologists have extensively studied the consumption and exchange of food, both of which establish and sustain extraordinary social and familial bonds between individuals.
 For Malays, eating alone in the presence of other people is considered especially rude and inconsiderate.
 If one were caught in such a situation — for example, when a guest happens to arrive just as one is about to dig in — the proper code of conduct is to invite the guest to partake in the feast by saying, “Jemput makan!” (a phrase meaning, “Come eat with us!”).
-The guest may politely decline, knowing that his unannounced arrival could mean the host might not have prepared extra portions for possible guests, but some hosts might genuinely want to share the meal and would not take no for an answer, in which case it would be rude to profusely refuse the offering.
-Sometimes one may not be expected to finish an entire meal, but getting a “taste” (“Rasa sikit saja”) of what is being offered as a symbolic gesture of acceptance and appreciation would more than suffice.
+The guest may politely decline, knowing that his unannounced arrival could mean the host might not have prepared extra portions for possible guests.
+But some hosts might genuinely want to share the meal and would not take no for an answer, in which case it would be rude to profusely refuse the offering.
+One may not be expected to finish an entire meal, but getting a “taste” (“Rasa sikit saja”) of what is being offered as a symbolic gesture of acceptance and appreciation would more than suffice.

 I was brought up in a family where everyone would have their meal at the dining table at the same time.
 There is no such thing as sneaking away to eat dinner in front of the TV or missing breakfast during the weekend because we would rather sleep in.
 My father did not tolerate this.
 Even if my father were to come home late from the office, us kids would still have to eat dinner after he’d returned home, half-nodding over our plate from sleepiness.
 In a way it made us appreciate the presence of every single individual at the dining table, but in all honesty, food would also be absolutely tasteless when consumed in the company of empty chairs.